NicholasCorrado/LIP/README.md

 ```
 ## Generating Datasets

 1. SSB data can generated from [here](https://github.com/UWQuickstep/SQL-benchmark-data-generator/tree/master/ssbgen).
 See the README.md file for instructions.
-Please use SF = 1.
+Use SF = 1.
 Once the SSB data is generated, you should have the following files:
 ```
 customer.tbl
 date.tbl